zenirodrigo/TandemRepeatEXplorer/README.md

 ## This repository is also called T-REx and contains four scripts for analyzing tandem sequences using genome (the first two scripts) and short reads (monoMiner)🦖🧬

-   - ArrayScope.sh: A script for characterizing and locating tandem repeat arrays in assembled genomes.
+   - arrayScope.sh: A script for characterizing and locating tandem repeat arrays in assembled genomes.
-   - SatFlank.sh: A script for studying the neighborhood of arrays using the assembled genome and its annotation.
+   - satFlank.sh: A script for studying the neighborhood of arrays using the assembled genome and its annotation.
-   - MonoMiner.py: An automated pipeline for identifying biological motifs in sequencing libraries, with parallel processing and intelligent filtering.
+   - monoMiner.py: An automated pipeline for identifying biological motifs in sequencing libraries, with parallel processing and intelligent filtering.
+   - gene_extractor.sh This script automates the retrieval and extraction of the genomic sequence of a specific gene across multiple species using NCBI tools

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## ArrayScope.sh - Genome Repeat Analysis Pipeline
+## arrayScope.sh - Genome Repeat Analysis Pipeline
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Description